If you want to view the real live weather conditions on a mountain, there is nothing like a streaming webcam to make it real.

-There is nothing better than seeing a mountain live.
+Besides the weather data, there is nothing better than seeing a mountain live.
 The clouds, the climb, the route, all become real and plans can be made.

-As much as a Webcam creates the reality of, “oh that is what it really looks like,” there is also the confidence that whatever your weather report says, whatever comments have been made about the snow, you can now see them for yourself.
+As much as a webcam creates the reality of, “oh that is what it really looks like,” there is also the confidence that whatever your weather report says, whatever comments have been made about the snow, you can now see them for yourself.

-As expected, on lower peaks and in more developed countries you will see more from a Webcam, and at some points during the climbing season there may be short term viewing options.
-Some of the 7 summits are devoid of real coverage and most common is a single Webcam, or perhaps two, with still frames uploaded at intervals.
+As expected, on lower peaks and in more developed countries you will see more from a webcam, and at some points during the climbing season there may be short term viewing options.
+Some of the 7 summits are devoid of real coverage and most common is a single webcam, or perhaps two, with still frames uploaded at intervals.

 Any peak with plane or helicopter access will normally have better coverage, as getting flights in and out in variable weather is much more financially driven.
-Turning the Ilyushin jet around over Antarctica or having a fleet of Cessnas return to Talkeetna is nothing the operators ever want to do.
+Turning the Ilyushin jet around over Antarctica or having a fleet of Otters return to Talkeetna is nothing the operators ever want to do.